 I went overboard and took dieting to an extreme

 As always, let me know your experiences with dieting in the comments below, and feel free to leave feedback about my article.
 I’m also fascinated to hear how others have managed their diets.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.